OSU-BEE/Ecological-Engineering-Handbook/content/Getting-Started/Principles-of-Design.md

 <a name='Communication'></a>
 ## Communicating and Documenting Your Design Process

 From the first meeting with a client where a problem is defined, until the completion of your design process, you will be in frequent communication with your client.
 Typically, this takes the form of a series of meetings/design charrettes and engineering memos and reports that provide clients with updates, review alternatives and get feedback and direction as the project proceeds.

+1. **Engineering Memos** are generally brief (1-2 pages) and provide summaries of information and request for information from the client.
+Follow <a href='Engineering-Memos.html'>this link</a> for information on the structure of a typical engineering memo.
+An example engineering memo <a href='ExEngMemo.pdf'>is available here</a>
+2. Engineer Reports as more in-depth documents generally addressing more technical aspects of a design.